-About the Elementary and Early Childhood Education Program
+Why Major in Elementary and Early Childhood Education?

 A bachelor of science degree in Elementary and Early Childhood Education prepares undergraduate teacher candidates to earn Pennsylvania level I certification to teach in pre-school to fourth grade public school classrooms.